tiffanybonzon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

-##### 2. Provide the modified `haproxy.cfg` file with a short explanation of the modifications you did to enable sticky session management.
+##### 2. Provide the modified `haproxy.cfg` file with a short explanation of the modifications you did to enable sticky session management SERVERID

 We declare a cookie based on [this documentation](https://cbonte.github.io/haproxy-dconv/2.2/configuration.html#4.2-cookie) and we add the cookie keyword to the server declarations based on [this documentation](https://cbonte.github.io/haproxy-dconv/2.2/configuration.html#5.2-cookie).